lupyuen/lupyuen.github.io/src/tinyemu.md

 We've proven that NuttX VirtIO + OpenAMP will talk OK to [__TinyEMU's VirtIO Console__](https://github.com/lupyuen/nuttx-tinyemu#inside-the-virtio-host-for-tinyemu).

 Up Next: We configure NuttX to use the [__VirtIO Serial Driver__](https://github.com/apache/nuttx/blob/master/drivers/virtio/virtio-serial.c).
 Then NuttX Shell will appear and we can enter NuttX Commands!
+(Pic below)

 - [__Run the Full Demo__](https://lupyuen.github.io/nuttx-tinyemu)